shiebas/safa_connect/ADVANCED_FEATURES_TODO_ROADMAP.md

 ---

-**All features are technically feasible with current SAFA Global infrastructure.
+**All features are technically feasible with current SAFA Connect infrastructure.
 The system foundation is robust and ready for these premium enhancements!** 🚀